Six-S Diet to Reduce Inflammation

-Following Dr. Bill’s own life-threatening “-itis” illness, he thoroughly researched what diet would best balance his inflammation.
+Following Dr. Bill’s own life-threatening “-itis” illness, he thoroughly researched what diet would best help to reduce inflammation in his body.
 After a few years of experimentation – and taste-reshaping – he came up with a simple, delicious and nutritious diet.
 We’ll call it the six-S diet. (“Diet” simply means a way of eating.
 We’re all on a “diet.”)
 Instead of a diet, call it a “do-it.”

 - Seafood: primarily wild pacific salmon.

 - Smoothies: multiple dark-colored fruits, berries, organic yogurt, ground flaxseeds, and more.
-The sipping solution is one of the best inflammation solutions.
-(See Sipping Solution, page 57).
+The sipping solution smoothie is one of the best inflammation solutions.

 - Salads: go as deeply colorful as you can.
 Go green, such as organic arugula, kale and spinach; go red, such as tomatoes and red peppers; add red or black beans.